 In 2013 Jim Varnish and Andy Hurst Went out to Mallorca and met up with worldvelocamp.
 Having a good understanding of what was available to our club members, impressed by the organisation, hotel location and facilities they recommended the camp to the club, as time has progressed we now run out own ‘Holiday Camps’ a mixture of training rides – for those who want to improve fitness, and leisure rides –for those who want to enjoy the scenery and culture

 The roads in Mallorca are very good and the culture is orientated towards the cyclist.
-You will be riding in a group of 20-30 riders, for distances of approximately 60 to 80 miles depending on the terrain and the type of ride you want (Training / leisure).
+You will be riding in a group , for distances of approximately 60 to 80 miles depending on the terrain and the type of ride you want (Training / leisure).
 The rides start together at a steady pace and then split to allow each group to enjoy the type of riding they want,

 A briefing session is held every evening to discuss the route for the next day and there are often a few choices on offer.
 Each ride has a ride leader who will guide you around the route, make sure the group remains together and will organise a coffee stop on route.

-The group will be made up of similar minded club riders, keen to improve their strength and ability.
-Don’t be surprise if, when going flat out, you are passed by a PRO team in training for the season ahead, It is estimated that, at this time of year, 10,000 cycling ‘tourists’ are on the island at any one time.
+The group will be made up of similar minded club riders, On the rides, don’t be surprised if, when going flat out, you are passed by a PRO team in training for the season ahead, It is estimated that, at this time of year, 10,000 cycling ‘tourists’ are on the island at any one time.

 Leave Palma and head north through the villages to Santa Maria del Cami, then on to Bunyola.
 A 20 mile section climbing from see level to 600ft.
 You then have a 5 mile climb with gradients of between 5 and 8%, drop down in to the valley and ride to Orient, a short climb out of the valley and it’s time for a 5 mile down hill.
 For Those in training mode, the road sweeps down and, after some tight corners at the top, opens up allowing you to reach speeds in excess of 40 mph with ease.
 For the Leisure riders, this valley offer some great scenery, coffee stop and is tough but in reach of most cyclist ability.

 A short ride from there in to Lloseta for a coffee and light lunch (40 Miles).
 From there back through the lanes to Sineu, on to a main road for some speed work, or through the sweeping lanes, and scenic villages at a more leisurely pace, and before you know it you have covered the 20 or so miles back to Palma.

-Not for the feint hearted, this is a full on, high paced ride, with ex pro’s and the local elite who live on the island.
+Not for the faint-hearted, this is a full on, high paced ride, with ex pro’s and the local elite who live on the island.
 Expect to ride at your maximum effort and use all your experience, where the only standard of riding allowed is excellence !!!